elementor/elementor/readme.txt

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)

+= 3.16.1 - 2023-09-12 =

+* Fix: Flexbox Container feature is activated by default for existing sites

 = 3.16.0 - 2023-09-12 =

 * New: Grid widget is now accessible in the widgets panel, enhancing workflow and user experience